consla/consla.github.io/content/IA Background Research.md

 >
 > Additionally, $k_{n}$ is just a way to blend the weights of $\hat{\tau}$ and $\vec{e}$.
 Bigger $k_{n}$ means $\vec{e}$ has a heavier weight and so the robot path will converge to the path quicker at the potential expense of sharper movements and oscillations, while smaller $k_{n}$ means $\hat{\tau}$ has a heavier weight and so that robot will move smoother and follow the relative movement of the path more, at the expense of slower path convergence.
 Selection of $k_{n}$ also depends on the application and is sometimes empirically tuned.

 $\hat{m_{d}}$ is the only vector that the robot actually follows since GVF simply determines the direction in which the robot will travel.
-Velocity is independently controlled through other means, which will be touched on later.
+Velocity is independently controlled through other means, which is an implementation detail.

 The vector field can be described very succinctly like so:
 $$